 Commercial flights are now operating to and from Macao on a limited number of routes.
 Only Macau citizens, residents of Mainland China and permanent residents are allowed to enter Macau as long as they haven't travelled anywhere else in the past 14 days.
 All arriving passengers also need to present proof of a negative COVID-19 test with a certificate coming from a qualified institution.
 Those without such proof will need to undergo testing and possible quarantine.
 All travelers arriving in Macao, who are not residents of Macao, Hong Kong, Taiwan or mainland China, will be denied entry.

 On July 1, Skopje International Airport and St. Paul the Apostle Airport reopened for commercial flights.
 Land borders are also fully opened for passengers and vehicles without the need for a PCR test.
 However, those arriving from Montenegro, Bosnia, Kosovo and Serbia need to present a negative COVID-19 test upon entry. .
 Foreign nationals entering the country do not need to present a PCR test and are not subject to self- isolation or quarantine.
-Some border crossings in neighboring countries are still closed or subject to entry requirements Domestic restrictions are slowly being lifted with restaurants and cafes now opened with social distancing.
-Wearing a face past is required when in public.
+Some border crossings in neighboring countries are still closed or subject to entry requirements On October 28, Parliament adopted additional measures, making mask-wearing outdoors mandatory for all citizens.
+On November 9, the Government of North Macedonia banned gatherings of more than four persons in public places 24 hours a day, seven days a week.

 Madagascar’s President announced on 6 October international flights will start this month with strict guidelines.
 Tourist flights to/from the island of Nosy resume but onward travel to the mainland of Madagascar will not be permitted.
 Cruise ships are not currently permitted to berth in Madagascar’s port.
+On October 22, Madagascar civil aviation authority bans flights from: Germany, Belgium, Spain, France, Italy, Netherlands, Poland, UK, Russia, Ukraine, US, India, Brazil, Morocco, Argentina and Iran due to COVID concerns.
 There is also a full lockdown in the Analamanga region and a curfew from 8 pm to 4 am.
 Wearing a mask in public is also mandatory and gatherings of more than 200 people are not allowed.

 Effective September 5, 2020, Kamuzu international Airport re-opened to commercial air traffic and at present there are four commercial flights a week operated by Ethiopian Airlines and Kenya Airways.
 All arriving passengers need to present a negative COVID-19 test obtained within10 days prior to arrival.
 They will then be required to self-quarantine for 14 days.
 Internal restrictions in Malawi include closure of schools and banning of gatherings of more than 100 people.
 Most shops, banks and restaurants are operational with safety protocols in place.
 Face coverings are advised but not mandatory.